jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 {Semantics as folds}
 The nature of functional languages has meant that its programs are _pure_.
-{change this}
 With no state or side-effects, many computation are naturally expressed as recursive functions.
-Unsurprisingly, many share the same recursive patterns which can be abstracted away.
-An example that many functional programmers will be familiar with is  _fold_
-{example?}
-as a stardard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
-The abundance of recursion does not end there, in fact, the denotational semantics {definition here?}
-of a program can be structured and characterised by folding over its syntax[1].
+Unsurprisingly, many of which share the same recursive patterns which can be abstracted away.
+An example that many functional programmers will be familiar with is  _fold_ as a stardard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
+The abundance of recursion does not end there, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax[1].
 This is why we can fold DSL with great success [2].

 {Recursion schemes}
-This motivates us to look at the generalisations of folds and unfolds as a set of combinators, called _recursion schemes_.
-Meijer et al uses the abstract nonsense of category theory to structure the traversing and evaluation of inductive data structures.
+This motivates us to look closely at the generalisations of folds and unfolds as a set of combinators introduced by Meijer et al called _recursion schemes_.
+They uses the abstract nonsense of category theory to structure the traversing and evaluation of inductive data structures.